cake-build/website/input/docs/tutorials/getting-started.md

         <i class="fa-li fa fa-file-o"></i><b>build.ps1 and build.sh</b>
         <ul style="padding-left: 0px; list-style-type: none;">
             <li style="padding-left: 3px; margin-top: 5px;">
-                These is a bootstrapper scripts that ensures you have Cake and required dependencies installed.
+                These are bootstrapper scripts that ensure you have Cake and other required dependencies installed.
 The bootstrapper scripts are also responsible for invoking Cake.
 These files are optional, and not a hard requirement.
-If you would prefer not to use these shell scripts you can invoke Cake directly from the command line, once you have downloaded and extracted it.
+If you would prefer not to use these scripts you can invoke Cake directly from the command line, once you have downloaded and extracted it.
             </li>